6.630.2 Absence and Leave for Military-Related Reasons

 Background

-IRM 6.630.2 provides Servicewide policy, standards, requirements, and guidance relating to absences for military-related reasons.
+IRM 6.630.2 provides Servicewide policy, standards, requirements, and guidance relating to absence and leave for military-related reasons.

 Material Changes